Brian Cox (actor): 2011–2017

-In 2016, he starred in the British-Hungarian comedy The Carer as Sir Michael Gifford, an ageing Shakespearian actor, and in BBC's historical drama series adaptation of Leo Tolstoy's novel War & Peace as General Mikhail Kutuzov.
+In 2016, he starred in the British-Hungarian comedy The Carer as Sir Michael Gifford, an ageing Shakespearian actor, and in the BBC's historical drama series adaptation of Leo Tolstoy's novel War & Peace as General Mikhail Kutuzov.
 He was nominated at the BAFTA Scotland Awards for Best Actor for his portrayal in the former.
 He also received a Career Achievement Award at the Stony Brook Film Festival for the same role.
 He appeared in season 3 of the horror drama series Penny Dreadful as Jared Talbot, a ruthless, powerful American rancher and the estranged father of Josh Hartnett's character.
 He also appeared in the sci-fi thriller Morgan as Jim Bryce, and starred alongside Emile Hirsch in The Autopsy of Jane Doe as Tommy.
 In the first series of the Italian-British historical drama series Medici, he portrayed Bernardo Guadagni, an officer of the Signoria.

 In 2017, he appeared as Marlon Brando in Urban Myths, a biographical comedy drama series in which each episode features a story about popular culture icons.
 In June, Cox starred in the critically acclaimed historical war drama Churchill, playing the title role as Winston Churchill.